Best Flux Core Wire Types for Auto Body Work

 - Return unused spools to plastic bags.

-- Keep handling minimal in humid zones.
+- Keep handling minimal in humid areas.

 Safe Wire Handling